 If you want to improve your career as a designer, this is definitely a book to have in your library, because it can help you improve your professional skills, creative process and global trends and digital culture.

 “How to Be a Graphic Designer, Without Losing Your Soul” – Adrian Shaughnessy.
 View at Amazon

 And here we are!
 We’ve reached the end of this exciting article on the 8 best graphic design books every designer should read.
 Now it’s your turn!

 Choose the books you prefer or read them all, then test your skills and study as much as you can.
-Interact with us in social media and write us on our Instagram page if you want to get more insights!
+Interact with us on social media and write to us on our Instagram page if you want to get more insights!

 If you are passionate about Graphic Design and want to learn more about this discipline, I strongly recommend you read one of our most in-depth articles, What is Graphic Design?
 The Ultimate Beginner’s Guide for Your Career.